MrSaharok/Style/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# MyStyle - renovation of apartments

+This application is for people who want to make high-quality repairs with the help of a professional team.

-* Ruby version
+Ruby & Rails version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* ruby 2.7.2

-* ...
+* rails 6.1.7